nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 ### _I can't control Steam's Big Picture when using a emulated DS4 / Steam doesn't detect my controller when it's emulated as a DS4, only when emulated as a Xbox 360_

 Steam (and some really specific games, super rare case) will fully ignore DS4 controllers if it detects that DS4Windows is running.
-This happens so users don't accidentally have both DS4Windows and Steam remapping the controller.
-Regardless if Steam is detecting or not the emulated DS4, 99.9% of the games that support DS4 controllers should detect the emulated one as normal.
+This happens so users don't accidentally have both DS4Windows and Steam remapping the controller. __Regardless if Steam is detecting or not the emulated DS4, 99.9% of the games that support DS4 controllers should detect the emulated one as normal__.

+For Steam to stop ignoring the emulated DS4 controller you need run DS4Windows under a custom `.exe` name:

+- Open DS4Windows
-For Steam to stop ignoring the emulated DS4 controller you need run DS4Windows under a custom `.exe` name.
-Just open DS4Windows -> Go into the _Settings_ Tab -> Write the name you want on the `Custom exe name` box (In the image below the name "DS4Win" is used as an example).
-After the name is set, fully close then re-open DS4Windows and then Steam should detect it as normal.
-It's also recommended going into the Steam's settings -> Controller -> General Controller Configurations -> Leave `Playstation Configuration Supported` UNCHECKED, so Steam doesn't remap your controller when you don't want it to.
+- Go into the `Settings` Tab
+- Write the name you want on the `Custom exe name` box (In the image below the name "DS4Win" is used as an example)
+- After the name is set, fully close then re-open DS4Windows and then Steam should detect it as normal
 ![FAQ_DS4WCustomName](images/FAQ_DS4WCustomName.png){: .glightbox }

+ It's also recommended going into the Steam's settings -> Controller -> General Controller Configurations -> Leave `Playstation Configuration Supported` UNCHECKED, so Steam doesn't remap your controller again when you don't want it to.

 ### _'X' game does not detect my emulated DS4 / my game is not showing PS button icons_

 - First, double check if the game actually supports DS4 controllers _and_ has native PS icons when played with a DualShock 4.
 There is no direct way to check this besides Googling around and looking at forums
 - If the game does not support DualShock 4/PS icons then that's in no way related to us and we can't do anything about it
-- If you are 100% sure the game supports PS button icons/DualShock 4, then this could be related to the issue above that is related to Steam not detecting the controller
+- If you are 100% sure the game supports PS button icons/DualShock 4, then it may be detecting that DS4Windows is running and then ignoring DS4 controllers (super rare case, only 1 game is known to do it).
+Check the [topic above](#i-cant-control-steams-big-picture-when-using-a-emulated-ds4-steam-doesnt-detect-my-controller-when-its-emulated-as-a-ds4-only-when-emulated-as-a-xbox-360) on how to solve this
-- If the game still doesn't recognize the emulated DualShock 4 then we have no idea what's going on and you are welcome on reaching us [through here](https://vigem.org/Community-Support/)
+- If the game still doesn't recognize the emulated DualShock 4 then we have no idea what's going on and you are welcome on [reaching us through the proper means](https://vigem.org/Community-Support/)

 ### _How do I do 'X' thing on DS4Windows_